parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 And that's it.
 This is how you add plugins to your workflow.

 Of course they usually take parameters, but we'll see that later.
-It's important to remember that the *order* of plugins is important; think of it as a pipeline.
+It's important to remember that the *order* of plugins is usually important; think of it as a pipeline.
 Each action passes on its results to the next.

 Now let's write a sample article in Markdown.
 We'll title it "Hello Universe".